 Asthma is when your airways are hypersensitive and easily become inflamed (swollen) and narrowed, making it sometimes difficult to breathe.

-Asthma is a chronic (long-term) condition when your airways become hypersensitive to certain things which trigger an inflammatory reaction.
-The airway lining becomes irritated, inflamed and narrowed, restricting the flow of air in and out of your lungs.
+Asthma causes your airways to become hypersensitive to certain things, which trigger an inflammatory reaction.
+The airway lining becomes irritated, inflamed and narrowed, and may produce extra mucus.
+This restricts the flow of air in and out of your lungs.

 Asthma is common and affects over five million people in the UK.
-It often starts in childhood, but adults can get it too.
+It often starts in childhood but adults can get it too.

 You’re more likely to get asthma if you or someone in your family has another allergic (atopic) condition, such as hay fever or eczema.